dlab-bu/WideScope/README.md

-## WideScope - mesoscopic cellular-resolution imaging in behaving animals
+# WideScope - large-area, cellular-resolution imaging in behaving animals

 This page provideas all component lists, print files, assembly instructions, and code for assembling a large-area miniscope.